-I have applied these tools to a variety of biological scenarios including dog domestication (see press in National Geographic, Live Science, and American Kennel Club), pollen competition, white-nose syndrome in bats, overkill of mammoths, and de-extinction of passenger pigeons.
+I've applied these to dog domestication (covered in National Geographic, Live Science, and the American Kennel Club), pollen competition, white-nose syndrome in bats, the overkill of mammoths, and the de-extinction of passenger pigeons.
+Much of this happens alongside undergraduate students, many of whom go on to publish original findings.
+If that sounds like the kind of work you'd like to do, let me know!

 James Madison University